ipl-uw/2019-CVPR-AIC-Track-1-UWIPL/README.md

 The code is based on Jiyang Gao's Video-Person-ReID \[[code](https://github.com/jiyanggao/Video-Person-ReID)\].<br/>

 ## 3. Trajectory-Based Camera Link Models
 Put the feature files (q_camids3_no_nms_big0510.npy, qf3_no_nms_big0510.npy and q_pids3_no_nms_big0510.npy) in the Transition-Model folder of this project.
 Then, run `python main_in_transition_matrix.py`.
-Then, find the results in Transition-Model/transition_data /ICT-no_nms_big510/ and select ict_greedy_iter1600_10.559_654_498.txt (1600 means the index of iteration, 10.559 represents the distance of embeddings, 654 means the maximum globelID assigned to cross-camera vehicles, 498 is the number of unique globelID after merging). <br />
+Then, find the results in Transition-Model/transition_data /ICT-no_nms_big510/.
+The filename of the result should look like `ict_greedy_iter1600_10.559_654_498.txt` (1600 means the number of iteration, 10.559 represents the distance of embeddings at current iteration, 654 means the maximum globelID assigned to cross-camera vehicles, and 498 is the number of unique globelID of cross-camera vehicles after merging). <br />

 ## 4. NMS
 Put the output result (e.g. ict_greedy_iter1600_10.559_654_498.txt) from previous step in NMS folder.
 Then, run `python NMS_filter.py` to get the final result (e.g. ict_greedy_iter1600_10.559_654_498_big.txt) of Track1. <br />